 Team sports are great for people of all ages – but if you need to use a powerchair to get around, unfortunately there are not a whole lot of options.

-So when we came across the Auckland Powerchair Football Club, we sure got excited.
+So when we came across New Zealand Powerchair Football, we got excited.
 And we got even more excited when we got to watch a game!
-How the players control their chairs is just awesome – it’s a fast paced game that sure puts players through their paces.
+How the players control their chairs is just awesome – it’s a fast paced game that puts players through their paces.
 Allied Medical has been an avid supporter of this club since 2012.
+Find a local team near you via their website.

 As any parent knows, getting young children moving is a critical part of their development.